AzCii/terraform-aws-mail-service/README.md

 # Terraform AWS Mail Service

 A terraform module to setup a SES, Lambda and S3 based email forwarding service.
+Attachments will be stripped from the emails and store in S3, a download link will be provided in the forwarded emails, this is to get around limitations with SES.

 The setup is based on the blog post [Forward Incoming Email to an External Destination](https://aws.amazon.com/blogs/messaging-and-targeting/forward-incoming-email-to-an-external-destination/) by Brent Meyer, and then adapted with inspiration from [aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) by Joe Turgeon and [aws_lambda_ses_forwarder_python3](https://github.com/tedder/aws_lambda_ses_forwarder_python3) by Ted Timmons.